christopher-blackburn/x-files-data/README.md

 ### Transcripts

-The transcripts for the show come from the [Inside-the-X](http://www.insidethex.co.uk/#one) website and much respect and gratitude goes to the creators of those transcripts.
+The show's transcripts come from the [Inside-the-X](http://www.insidethex.co.uk/#one) website and much respect and gratitude goes to the creators of those transcripts.